Sbu-05-exe/Workflow/README.md

 - Completed the settings form
 - Completed the workspace/workstation form
 - Binded events to relevant buttons on all forms
+- Create a MySQL database
+- Connect to database
+- Enable CRUD operations within classes

 ## Todo

-- Create a MySQL database
-- Connect the database
-- Enable CRUD operations functionality
 - Style up the GUI with Qcss
+- Test and Implement the delete button on settings widget

 # Pre-requisites

 - Python (intermediate)
 - OOP
 - PyQt5
-- Automation
+- Basic Automation